luije87/documentation/csv.rst

 posting_status                      Status for the posting if posted to a school.
 Possible values: expired, approved, pending, declined. job_function_names                  A semicolon separated list of job function names which must be one of the system job functions. document_notes                      Notes shown to the applicant while they apply document_type_names                 Specifies which documents are required.
-Comma separated numbers, selected based on this list: Resume, Cover Letter, Transcript, Work Sample, Other Document contacts:display                    What information about the contact should be displayed?
+Comma separated, selected based on this list: Resume, Cover Letter, Transcript, Work Sample, Other Document contacts:display                    What information about the contact should be displayed?
 One of: name_and_email, name_only, none contacts:email_application_packages Should the contact receive an email for each applicant when they apply?
 (Boolean) contacts:send_summary_when_expired  Should the contact receive an email summary when the job expires?
 (Boolean)